 Yes.
 Landlords must provide the tenant with written notice of the particulars of and grounds for the retention unless the tenant wrongfully quit the dwelling unit.
-(Haw.
+Landlord must provide written evidence of such costs (estimates, receipts, invoices for materials, services, supplies, and equipment) (Haw.
 Rev. Stat. §521-44(c))

 - Do landlords have to issue receipts upon receiving security deposits?